-The Sultan Ahmed Mosque of Istanbul is the city’s most famous landmark.
-You may not have heard of the Sultan Ahmed Mosque, but I am sure that you have heard of the Blue Mosque.
+You may not have heard of the Sultan Ahmed Mosque, but I am sure that you have heard of its other name, The Blue Mosque in Istanbul.
+The Sultan Ahmed Mosque of Istanbul is Istanbul’s most famous landmark.
 So why is it called the blue mosque when it is clearly not blue?

 The Blue Mosque

 Today the Blue Mosque is a popular tourist attraction of Istanbul.
-Even though it is a mosque used as worship, visitors can enter through a separate foreigners entrance to explore the interior.
+Even though it is a functioning mosque used for worship, visitors can enter through a separate foreign entrance to explore the interior.

 How to Visit the Blue Mosque: Dress Code